Daniel-Kav/ts-db/README.md

 6. **CROSS JOIN**: Generate all possible route-aircraft combinations
 7. **NATURAL JOIN**: Join tables based on common column names
 8. **Complex Join with Aliases**: Complex queries with multiple conditions

+various Conditional operations in `src/Examples/conditional-statements.ts`:

+1. **simpleCase**: Perfoms simple case to sort stock in terms of availabilty
+2. **caseWithAgg**:To count the number of products in each stock level (Low, Medium, High).
+3. **coalesce**: To replace NULL values in the discount_percentage column with 0.

 ## Running the Examples